bloxstreet/support/guides/training-guide.md

 **Host:** *Welcome to all of our staff members joining!
 Please enter the building and stand on the red lines.
 Your trainer will answer any questions that you might have.*

 You should keep saying the line above until the start time.
 Do not spam it.
-The Host and Co-Host near the escalator... on their designated line.
+The Host and Co-Host should stand on their designated line.
 LRs are expected to enter the building and stand on the red lines.

 ### Host/Co-Host: Training Starts
 {: .text-yellow-200 }